 The headband includes spongy padding as well that further enhances overall comfort, and matches the sheen of the ear cushions.
 These phones indeed feel as comfortable as they sound good.

 They look as good as they sound.
-Their black with silver trim with a blue and gold “Professional” sticker on the back of each phone, gives them a simple yet sleek and modern hi-tech façade.
+They have black with silver trim, with a blue and gold “Professional” sticker on the back of each phone.
+This gives them a simple yet sleek and modern hi-tech look.

-Foldable ear pieces are included, which retract up inside the headband, that shrinks the size of the overall unit down to a small enough size to fit in the included black travel pouch.
-The pouch features a closeable opening via a string and sliding adjuster.
+The MDR 7506 comes with foldable ear pieces.
+These retract up inside the headband.
+This folding shrinks the size of the overall unit down to a small size.
+They are then small enough to fit in the included black travel pouch.
+The pouch has an open end that you can close with a built in a string and sliding adjuster.

 Lots of Volume